leo-leesco/fun/README.md

 students who follow the full course.
 Only the mid-term exam is used to grade students who choose to split the course.

-The mid-term exam wil ltake place on (to be determined).
+The mid-term exam will take place on (to be determined).
 The final exam will take place on (to be determined).

 Only course notes and hand-written notes are allowed for the exams.